 The blood vessel in the cardiovascular system responds acutely as a defense mechanism to internal and external insults that are “correct and normal” but these chronic insults result in a chronic exaggerated and dysregulated cardiovascular dysfunction with preclinical then clinical cardiovascular disease due to maladaptation.
 Research shows that many cardiovascular diseases can cause an overproduction of the blood vessel causing many chronic symptoms like vascular malformation, inflammation, or plaque build-up in the blood vessels.
 Since the cardiovascular system is the innocent bystander and the blood vessels are taking a beating from chronic disorders, the subsequent environmental-gene expression patterns can produce downstream mediators that damage the arteries.
 However, proper assessment, comprehension, prevention, and treatment of the top five and other 395 chronic heart disease risk factors and the downstream mediators, will reduce chronic heart disease.

 The endothelium is recognized as a smart barrier and key regulator for blood flow in micro-and macrovascular circulation in the heart.
 When there is endothelial dysfunction, studies have found that endothelial dysfunction can predispose the blood vessels to vascular lesions, inflammation, and other disorders that can affect the heart.
 Membrane dysfunction is when the body barriers and membranes protect cells and provide the initial interaction of the external infinite insults with the internal signaling mechanisms.
-Research studies have shown that mitochondrial disorders are considered the most frequent genetic diseases and can have high incidence of cardiac involvement with metabolic disturbances.
+Research studies have shown that mitochondrial disorders are considered the most frequent genetic diseases and can have a high incidence of cardiac involvement with metabolic disturbances.
 This will increase membrane permeability and dysfunction results in both abnormal intracellular and extracellular signaling mechanisms.
 This includes the endothelium, enterocyte, brain dysfunction, and all other cell membranes that can affect the cardiovascular system if they are dysfunctional.

 There is a progressive continuum of risk within the chronic heart disease risk factors and mediators that affect the blood vessels in the heart can be leading initially to functional abnormalities (endothelial dysfunction) then to structural abnormalities ( VSMH, arterial stiffness, LVH, carotid IMT), and eventually to preclinical and clinical cardiovascular disease.
 The vascular system provides transport and integrative biological activity with cell dominance to deliver micronutrients, oxygen and engage in metabolism, communication, and excretion.

 It is important to measure sensitive indicators of endothelial dysfunction and vascular disease to determine if the risk factors and insults induce vascular responses with functional and/or structural abnormalities.
-Studies have shown that vascular disease is circulatory problem that causes reduced blood flow through the arteries that can cause either thigh or calf pain during walking or exertion.
+Studies have shown that vascular disease is a circulatory problem that causes reduced blood flow through the arteries that can cause either thigh or calf pain during walking or exertion.
 Standard chronic heart disease risk factors that do not adequately identify at-risk individuals and early detection with aggressive treatment will reduce cardiovascular disease, chronic heart disease, and chronic heart failure.
 Other research studies have shown that vascular disease has been associated with multiple risk factors which include smoking, diabetes, prior coronary artery disease, and even a sedentary lifestyle.
 These risk factors if not treated or changed can cause vascular disease to progress further to chronic illnesses.

 By figuring out the diagnosis of cardiovascular diseases and figuring out what it can cause to the body, is essential to know that changing a certain lifestyle is essential for optimal wellness.
 The cardiovascular system’s job is to make sure that blood is flowing throughout the body and transporting oxygen-riched blood, nutrients, and hormones to each of the organs.
 When there are disruptors that can affect the cardiovascular system and the body, it can cause many risk factors to pop up if it is not treated.
 By catching the risk factors early and changing a person’s lifestyle habits with functional medicine, the individual can being their wellness journey risk-free.